 CIOSE meetings include a range of guests, starting with top executives of major industry firms.
 Satya Nadella, John Chambers, Marc Benioff, Ginni Rometty, Sheryl Sandberg, Randall Stephenson and Meg Whitman have all participated, usually repeatedly.
 Intimacy and membership caliber are key differentiators that permit frank dialogue on issues of mutual interest.
 Also critical, are the CEOs of strongly emerging start-ups who provide an unmatched perspective on promising areas of IT innovation and disruption.
 And finally, we invite leading experts to address a variety of relevant and broad business topics including intellectual property protection, education, demographics and global economics.

-CIO Strategy Exchange
+Chief Information Officer Strategy Exchange

 The CIO Strategy Exchange is a small and highly selective multi-sponsor program for chief information officers from the most forward-looking companies.
 Every business sector is represented except computing and communications (excluded to avoid potential conflicts of interest).
 Through its two 25 person sections, CIOSE members stay informed about current trends and forefront achievements in technology, best practices and business trends.
 Networking with recognized peers assists this exchange.